 If you have an intestinal blockage, food and stool may not be able to move freely.
+It is also called an intestinal obstruction.

 When your intestine works normally, digested food moves from your stomach to your rectum.
 Along the way, your body breaks food down into usable pieces.
 The rest is eliminated as stool, or feces.